 Since we’ve already done the legwork, as have our customers, we thought we’d share the companies we’d recommend:

-Are you the type that has trouble hanging a picture straight?
-Send your decals to us and we’ll apply them to any of your new Nedland containers prior to shipping.
+Have trouble hanging a picture straight?
+Send your decals to us, and we’ll apply them to any of your new Nedland containers before shipping.
 No hassle, no stress, no charge!

 What about my plastic dumpsters?